 The high melt temperature and moulding temperature are adopted for high demanding product surface.

 Slow injection mouding speed applies to flame-resistant grade ABS.
-High speed and multi-stage injection moulding speed applies to production if the high demanding product surface required.
+High speed and multi-stage injection moulding speed apply to production if the high demanding product surface required.

 Uniform mixing can be acquired by high backpressure.